MOARdV/FlightSystemsRedux/README.md

 The contents of this mod are released under the Creative Commons [Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/) license (CC BY-NC-SA 4.0) with the following exceptions:

-The following props were originally created by Alexustas.
+All props and textures included in this mod were originally created by Alexustas.
 They are covered by the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License (CC BY-NC-SA).
 Some of them have been modified for inclusion in this mod.

-* MOARdV/FlightSystemsRedux/ASET_SignalLamp
-* MOARdV/FlightSystemsRedux/ASET_VPG
-* MOARdV/FlightSystemsRedux/ASET_VPGDual
-* MOARdV/FlightSystemsRedux/Monitor_4char
-* MOARdV/FlightSystemsRedux/Monitor_8char
-* MOARdV/FlightSystemsRedux/SquareMonitorTypeA
-* MOARdV/FlightSystemsRedux/SquareMonitorTypeB

 ## Revision History